The crossover between the psychological and spiritual integration of suffering a loss

 The Philosophical Bit

-The process of mourning is to think about what they meant to you and what your conscious learned from the physical interactions.
+The process of mourning is to think about what the lost one meant to you and what your conscious mind learned from the physical interactions.
 Now that they are gone, the work solely lies with you to reconcile, though it was always with you, you just used to have the privilege of a novel form with unpredictable responses, which you have learnt enough about to digest yourself.

 Their time in relation to you is over and while the ego may cling on to the lack of the physical embodiment that used to respond to it, they have served their purpose in this form and have become a part of you which may still require some integration.